griquelme/tidyms/docs/quickstart.rst

 *   Interactive data visualization using `bokeh <https://bokeh.org/>`_, or publication quality plots using `seaborn <https://seaborn.pydata.org/>`_.

-In the rest of this guide, we show different use cases for the mskm.
+In the rest of this guide, we show different use cases for the TidyMS package.
 A basic knowledge of mass spectrometry and metabolomics is assumed, but you can look at the :doc:`glossary` section to see the concepts used in this guide.
 Installation instructions are available :doc:`here<installation>`.

 Creating chromatograms
 ----------------------

-A :class:`ms_feature_validation.Chromatogram` object can be created using a retention time array and an intensity array.
+A :class:`tidyms.Chromatogram` object can be created using a retention time array and an intensity array.

 .. code-block:: python

-    import ms_feature_validation as mfv
+    import tidyms as ms
     import numpy as np

     # this creates two gaussian overlapping peaks simulating a chromatogram
     rt = np.arange(100)
     chrom_params = np.array([[50, 5, 10], [70, 5, 20]])
-    spint = mfv.utils.gaussian_mixture(rt, chrom_params).sum(axis=0)
+    spint = ms.utils.gaussian_mixture(rt, chrom_params).sum(axis=0)

-    chromatogram = mfv.Chromatogram(rt, spint)
+    chromatogram = ms.Chromatogram(rt, spint)

-Using the :class:`ms_feature_validation.Chromatogram` object, we can perform common tasks like plotting or peak picking:
+Using the :class:`tidyms.Chromatogram` object, we can perform common tasks like plotting or peak picking:

 .. code-block:: python